toddr/RFB/0001-pep-process.md

     warrant further discussion.
 Those ideas should be recorded so people know that they are being thought about but do not have a concrete resolution.
-This helps make sure all issues required for the PPE to be ready for consideration are complete complete and reduces people duplicating prior discussion.
+This helps make sure all issues required for the PPE to be ready for consideration are complete and reduces duplication of prior discussion.

 12. References -- A collection of URLs used as references through the PPE.